zzzprojects/learn-orm/tutorials/vb-net/collections.md

 ### System.Collections.Concurrent Classes

-The collections in the `System.Collections.Concurrent` namespace provide efficient thread-safe operations for accessing collection items from multiple threads.
+The collections in the `System.Collections.Concurrent` namespace provides efficient thread-safe operations for accessing collection items from multiple threads.

  - The classes in the `System.Collections.Concurrent` namespace should be used instead of the corresponding types in the `System.Collections.Generic` and `System.Collections` namespaces whenever multiple threads are accessing the collection concurrently.
  - Some classes included in the `System.Collections.Concurrent` namespace are `BlockingCollection<T>`, `ConcurrentDictionary<TKey,TValue>`, `ConcurrentQueue<T>`, and `ConcurrentStack<T>`.